The Parish of St Andrew’s Haughton le Skerne

 • identifying and outlining the appropriate relationship of those with pastoral care responsibilities with both survivors and alleged or known perpetrators of domestic abuse.

-If you have any concerns or need to talk to anyone please contact our Safeguarding Office, Gillian Jones 01325 468142
+If you have any concerns or need to talk to anyone, please contact our Safeguarding Officer, Gillian Jones on 07350 870482 or email This email address is being protected from spambots.
+You need JavaScript enabled to view it.

 Other Useful Contacts